 Your book is riveting, but your author bio is a snooze.

-If you’re afraid the above sentence may describe you, well — don’t be too hard on yourself; plenty of brilliant authors freeze up when it comes to writing about themselves in sound bites.
+If you’re afraid the above sentence describes you, well, don’t be too hard on yourself; plenty of brilliant authors freeze up when it comes to writing about themselves in sound bites.
 They’re more comfortable creating lush fictions, not highlighting their own career achievements and personal anecdotes in (as Morpheus from The Matrix says) “the desert of the real.”

-But comfy or no, you need to create a brief and compelling author bio for use on your website, book jacket, press releases, and more.
-In this article we’ll take a closer look at the key elements of an interesting bio, and also figure out which details should be omitted.
+Comfortable or not, you need to create a brief and compelling author bio for use on your website, book jacket, press releases, etc., so let’s take a closer look at the key elements of an interesting bio — while determining which details should be omitted.

 1. Keep your bio short

 Your author bio isn’t the place to tell your whole life story.
 250 words is a good starting place.
 Once you’ve got that version firmed up, you can create a slightly longer version for PR purposes, or cut it down to 50 or 100 words for other uses such as contributor pages in a print publications, social media profiles, etc. Many poetry journals have asked me to send them a bio as short as 25 words, which is the same length as this very sentence.

 2. Write in the third person

 Telling your story in the third person may seem a little pretentious at first, but it does make it easier to talk confidently about your achievements.
 Give it a try.

 3. A little history goes a long way